TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 + import { dehydrate, hydrate, useHydrate, Hydrate } from 'react-query'
 ```

+### `notifyOnChangeProps` property no longer accepts `"tracked"` as a value

+The `notifyOnChangeProps` option no longer accepts a `"tracked"` value.
+Instead, `useQuery` defaults to tracking properties.
+All queries using `notifyOnChangeProps: "tracked"` should be updated by removing this option.

+If you would like to bypass this in any queries to emulate the v3 default behavior of re-rendering whenever a query changes, `notifyOnChangeProps` now accepts an `"all"` value to opt-out of the default smart tracking optimization.

 ### `notifyOnChangePropsExclusion` has been removed

 In v4, `notifyOnChangeProps` defaults to the `"tracked"` behavior of v3 instead of `undefined`.
 Now that `"tracked"` is the default behavior for v4, it no longer makes sense to include this config option.